michalczaplinski/czaplinski.io/content/blog/blog/make-your-own-mobx/index.md

 ### Our API

 The first question that a library author should ask themselves is: "What do I want my API to look like?".
 Ideally, we would like to keep the number of concepts that a user needs to learn to an absolute minimum.
-With that in mind, to keep things as simple as possible and inspired by [react-easy-state](https://github.com/solkimicreb/react-easy-state/) I want to our library to only consist of 2 functions: `store` and `view`:
+With that in mind, to keep things as simple as possible, and inspired by [react-easy-state](https://github.com/solkimicreb/react-easy-state/) I want our library to only consist of 2 functions: `store` and `view`:

 - The `store` function wraps an object which contains our state.
 - The `view` function wraps a react component and makes it *reactive* to changes in the state.